ZenProjects/phpSMTPd/README.md

 In this project they have implemented in 100% PHP a complete [PECL-Event](http://php.net/manual/fr/book.event.php) ([libevent](http://libevent.org/)) based SMTP Client and Server stack.

-Server part are Multiprocess pre-forked daemon.
+Server part are Multiprocess pre-forked daemon with watchdog.

 They can start as root listen on port <1025 and impersonate to other user.